 Sukarno-Hatta airport, which is usually known as Cengkareng, has three terminals: T1, T2 and T3.

-Terminal 3 is for all Garuda Indonesia flights, both domestic and international.
+Terminal 3 is for all international flights, and all Garuda Indonesia flights, both domestic and international.
 When being dropped off by car or taxi, enter the terminal via Entry 2.
 Be aware that the terminal is very long.
 If leaving from Gates 20-28, the walk is several hundred metres, so allow 20 minutes to walk from check-in to your departure gate.

-The airport has a free shuttle-bus that runs in a loop between the three terminals.
+The airport has a free light rail that runs in a loop between the three terminals.

 When catching a taxi to or from either taxi, specify to the driver to take “Jalan Tol or Toll Road”, as the parallel side roads can take two hours longer.